The University has three library services and each has its own website:

 School of Management students can also visit the MIRC induction module on Canvas to become more familiar with the online resources we have and how to use them.

 Here we highlight the five most recent posts for new students.
-You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate given the current situation with COVID-19.
+You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate.
 Also, each library has differences in services and procedures so check your library is tagged in a post to be sure that it is relevant to you.

 We are available online every weekday from 9am-5pm to help you when you need us.
 If we can’t answer your questions quickly by telephone or email, then we will arrange a time to video call you.